jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: It's on the front, it's number 27.
 Actually, I've got smaller ones at 26 and one at 27.
 He also wanted to use dycal initially.
 And I've checked that against the Clifford testing that I used, and that's to be counter-indicated for that material.
 And this is an aluminum type ceramic, but I don't know...

 A: Well, it's ceramic.
-He actually wants to put ceramic filling.
+He actually wants to put a ceramic filling?
 Because any time you use a ceramic, you have to drill out twice as much tooth, and you snap it in, and it causes cracking of teeth in many situations.
 I used to recommend porcelain and ceramic, but because they have to snap them in, too many teeth crack, too many people have extended pain from it, because of the pressure in the tooth, I stopped recommending it.
 I just say do the composite, the hard plastic.
 Some of it's high in aluminum, but it's solid there in the plastic, and you use the light to solidify it.

 Q: Yeah, that's what he has here.